askasys-code/mpv4all/README.md

 Note: I prefer not to use Anime4K shader for a simple reason, it's too GPU intensive and too artificial.
 FSRCNNX instead preserve the original image quality, in combination with SSimSuperRes.

-All the scripts and shaders are property of their rightful owners.
-I have only configured mpv.conf and input.conf.
+All the shaders are property of their rightful owners.
+I have only configured mpv.conf and input.conf and edited some LUA scripts to fits better with my configuration.